knupel/ROMANESCO-Processing/README.md

 ##ROMANESCO alpha 25
+Romanesco can be your Processing library to manage and test your sketch in a P3D world.
 This sketches are in progress.
 They can be buggy, you can use the previous version to work with stable release.

 ##Architecture Sketches